Are you looking for a monitor under $150? A monitor can make a massive difference to the experience of a competitive gamer.

 The display will show up on your Graphics control panel on Windows 10.
 It will show up as an extended display.
 Once again, it only includes necessary adjustments for Contrast, Brightness, and Blue Light.
 It also has the usual analog settings.

 The E205W-16003R lacks the Full HD (1920 x 1080) resolution of most of the other displays in this review.
 Still, it is well worth considering as a general-purpose budget monitor.
-Sceptre doesn’t market it as a gaming monitor, but it even lets you play a few games at acceptable detail.
+Sceptre doesn’t market it as a gaming monitor, but it even lets you play a few games in acceptable detail.

 Be forewarned: you will encounter a few instances of artifacts.
 You’ll also get screen tearing during gameplay.
 It’ll get the job done if you’re only a casual gamer.